lizeze-0515/pymodel/README.md

-# pymodel
+# Machine Learning Models for Hands-on Section
-Machine Learning Models for Hands-on Section
+These models were directly download from their official repository for learning purpose only.